Origin (Comics) | Review

 Artwork and Writing

-The artwork absolutely nails the mood of Wolverine's origin story.
+The artwork absolutely nails the haunting mood of Wolverine's origin story.
 Kubert's drawing feels grounded and real, while Isanove's painting keeps everything muted and shadowy.
 Canadian wilderness looks beautiful but lonely– like it's mourning alongside Logan.

 Final Verdict